Govt duty bound to ensure safety of women, children: Kerala CM | Law-Order

 Police officers are also being trained and sensitised under the project on how to receive and deal with complaints of crimes against women.

-On the recent murder-suicide case involving a dental student and her former paramour, the CM said awareness needs to be created among public not to resort to such revenge tactics when relationships fail.
+On the recent murder-suicide case involving a dental student, the CM said awareness needs to be created among public not to resort to such revenge tactics when relationships fail.

 He said the government will be considering how to create more awareness among people on such issues.